 - Palming exercises for eyes work, too.
 Warm your hands by rubbing them against each other.
 Now, gently place your hands on your face.
 Check the position of your hands and make sure that you get perfect coverage that does not allow any light to reach your eyes.
 Breathe deeply with all your focus only on breathing.
 (Note: if you wear contact lenses, take them out before performing this one!)

 - Close your eyes or press them to shut occasionally when you don’t need to see.
 For example, squeeze your eyes shut tightly for 5 seconds while sitting on the bus or listening to music.
 Start with 10 repetitions.

 These are some of the best eye exercises for dry eyes.
 You may also follow the following tips that are easy and safe and can alleviate the problems of dry eye and improve vision as well:

 - Quit smoking: Cigarette smoke causes drying of eyes 40 percent more quickly than when the eyelids are held open.

-- Eat healthy: This not only helps improving your eyesight but also reduces your risk of getting caught by other eye problems.
+- Eat healthily: This not only helps to improve your eyesight but also reduces your risk of getting caught by other eye problems.
 Eat as much essential oils including omega-3, as possible.
 They are important for lubrication of the eyes and joints.
 You can find them in cold-water fish, walnut, flaxseed, kidney beans, etc. Supplement them with good eye vitamins.

-- Blink more frequently as blinking stimulates production of tears from the lacrimal glands and moisten your eyes.
+- Blink more frequentlyas blinking stimulates the production of tears from the lacrimal glands and moisten your eyes.

 - Stop wearing contact lenses: Similar to a sponge, soft contact lenses soak up moisture from your eyes to maintain their own saturation.
 Thus, encouraging evaporation of tears from the eye surface.